Media in Peterborough, Ontario: Newspapers

 The Peterborough Examiner is the regional daily newspaper, and one of the area's original local publishers.
 From 1942 to 1955, it was both owned and edited by renowned Canadian author Robertson Davies, who resided in the city.
 In the late 1980s, the tabloid-style Peterborough This Week entered the market, taking a large share of advertising away from the Examiner.
 Peterborough This Week is a free newspaper delivered to most homes in Peterborough County.
 Alternatively, Arthur and The Absynthe are student newspapers funded and produced by Trent University students.
 They are distributed at no cost on the university campus and in the downtown area.
 The first issue of The Wire Megazine was published in 1989.
 The tabloid continues to publish monthly and is one of the country's oldest independent alternative presses.
 It is free and available throughout the Kawarthas and enjoys a wide range of advertisers and readers.

 Websites

 Radio Free Peterborough is a 100% Volunteer-run Internet Radio project founded in 2004 in partnership with Trent Radio 92.7 CFFF FM - playing an all-Peterborough catalogue of nearly 13,000 tracks with over 85,000 hours of FM Broadcast time in Peterborough and surrounding area.

 Pet Rock Radio is an online alternative radio station based in Peterborough, with a satellite division in Regina, Saskatchewan.

-The Peterborough Squirrel is a local website that features a blog and links to community events.

-PTBO.com and Peterborough.org also feature news and information from Peterborough.

 PTBOMEDIA @ptbomedia is an Instagram-based news service featuring National, Provincial and Peterborough Municipal News.

 The KnowAboutNetwork is an international online business directory; its Peterborough website provides an opportunity to post local events.
 Electriccitylive.ca offers information about music events in the Peterborough area.